catreunion/classic-docu00/docs/graphql/02Fundamental.md

 [MongoDB Compass](https://www.mongodb.com/try/download/compass), [GraphQL Queries & Mutations](https://gist.github.com/bradtraversy/fc527bc9a4659ab8de8e8066f3498723)

+In the directory of your choice with your preferred terminal, follow these steps :

 ```bash title="implementing Traversy's setup"
 # create a new directory and move into it
 mkdir m2-mine && cd m2-mine